KailenSwain/CCA-Adv-Programming-2016/What I Accomplished with my Final Project.md

 ##What I learned how to do from this project:

--Set up a raspberry pi
+--Set up a raspberry pi
--Set up processing on a raspberry pi
+--Set up processing on a raspberry pi
--Install arduino and firmata on a raspberry pi for use in processing -Compare previous and current video frames in processing -Initialize webcam usage on a raspberry pi
+--Install arduino and firmata on a raspberry pi for use in processing -Compare previous and current video frames in processing -Initialize webcam usage on a raspberry pi
 -How to Use firmata for I2C communication